 Measuring vulnerability and devising ways of reducing it are not straightforward, however.
 As a reflection of the difficulties and varied views, the growing recent literature in development discourse displays multiple characterizations, measurement techniques, and policy recommendations.

 Nevertheless, there is sufficient microeconomic evidence that shows that causality runs in both directions (see Dercon 2004).
 For example, when poor people are exposed to severe shocks they make investment decisions that are low in risk but also low in return.
-Major shocks can also lead to persistent loss of assets, as was the case in the previous section, where we cited evidence that droughts can permanently push households out of pastoralism.
+Major shocks can also lead to persistent loss of assets, as was shown in the previous section, where we cited evidence that droughts can permanently push households out of pastoralism.
 It is also well known that short bouts of malnutrition and bad health can have persistent effects on income.
 The recent literature on both social safety nets and farmer insurance also highlights some of the potential links between vulnerability and transformation processes.
 Hence, in environments that are extremely prone to shocks, the transformation from a vulnerable to a more resilient economy should be considered as a fifth transformation process that is desirable not only in its own right but also because resilience can contribute to other forms of transformation.
 This consideration also makes interventions aimed at the short-run management of shocks more relevant to the long-run questions of economic transformation.
 One can imagine that interventions that reduce the risks faced by pastoralists could encourage higher return investments.
 On the other hand, some drought management practices could inhibit transformation (for example, livestock restocking programs could inhibit intersectoral movements of labor).

 With this broader transformation concept in mind, we then pose the two critical questions at the heart of this paper.
 These questions and the framework for answering these questions is described in Figure 3.1.